joy007-py/koblekus/README.md

-# A wordpress theme for protfolio, blogs etc.
+# A wordpress theme for portfolio, blogs etc.